cyralinc/terraform-okta-idp/examples/basic-config/README.md

-# Okta SSO Integration Basic Config
+# Okta IdP Integration Basic Config

 This is an example of a basic configuration of this module.